Nebelwespe/QA4/README.md

 ### REQUIREMENTS:

-*1. Create `.env` file in the QA4 folder containing the following information.
+1. Create `.env` file in the QA4 folder containing the following information.
 2. Replace the value in OPENAI_API_KEY with your own API key.
-3. Add the value of RECIPIENT_EMAIL for the email you wish for the newsletter to be sent to.*
+3. Add the value of RECIPIENT_EMAIL for the email you wish for the newsletter to be sent to.

 ### .env

-OPENAI_API_KEY=YOUROPENAIKEY
+`OPENAI_API_KEY=YOUROPENAIKEY
 NEWS_API_KEY=482238d36fab4a758bd33e52a5aae093
 EMAIL_ADDRESS=kellennobler2@gmail.com
 EMAIL_PASSWORD=ewyjlrsjtmsllqwb
-RECIPIENT_EMAIL=EMAILYOUWANTTOSENDITTO
+RECIPIENT_EMAIL=EMAILYOUWANTTOSENDITTO`

-*Then run pip install -r requirements.txt in command terminal to install the requirements for this project.
-This may require you to type "cmd" into the search bar of this folder to access requirements.txt.*
+4. Then run pip install -r requirements.txt in command terminal to install the requirements for this project.
+This may require you to type "cmd" into the search bar of this folder to access requirements.txt.

-pip install -r requirements.txt
+`pip install -r requirements.txt`